 It has to be catchy, short, few text words separated with commas.
 The statement should highlight about your career, key strengths in simple and easy words.

 The benefits of having summary are:

-- Easy for recruiter to get glimpse of your overall skills
+- Easy for the recruiter to get a glimpse of your overall skills

 - Highlight specific skills for specific positions (can be modified)